idaholab/moose/framework/doc/content/source/problems/ReferenceResidualProblem.md

 the solution can no longer converge tighter due to numeric roundoff errors, but sufficiently low to ensure that the solution is converged when that limit is reached.

+Alternatively, the `absolute_value_vector_tags`
+parameter can be used in the kernels or the action that sets them up.
+This option does not rely on the use of Dirichlet BCs to compute a meaningful reference vector, and can typically remedy this issue.

 ## Example Input Syntax id=example

 !listing test/tests/problems/reference_residual_problem/reference_residual.i block=Problem